antimof/UxPlay/README.md

 they are ```gstreamer-1.0-1.18.5-x86_64.pkg``` and ```gstreamer-1.0-devel-1.18.5-x86_64.pkg```.
 Click on them to install (they install to /Library/FrameWorks/GStreamer.framework).
-It is recommended you use GStreamer.framework rather than install Gstreamer with Brew or MacPorts (see later).
+It is recommended you use GStreamer.framework rather than install Gstreamer with Homebrew or MacPorts (see later).

-Next install OpenSSL-1.1.1 and libplist:  these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl libplist-devel" or Brew "brew install openssl libplist".
-Only the static forms of the two libraries will used for the macOS build, so they do not need to remain installed after you have built uxplay: if you don't have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
+Next install OpenSSL-1.1.1 and libplist:  these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist".
+Only the static forms of the two libraries will used for the macOS build, so they do not need to remain installed after you have built uxplay: if you don't have MacPorts or Homebrew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
 Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and its libplist1 package is too old.